KrishnKher/DDDoS/README.md

 ## Project and Implementation

-Refer to the Project report regarding
+Refer to the Project report regarding the implementation and results

 ## Developers / Team Members